agra-uni-bremen/symex-vp/README.md

 Executable binaries are then available in `./vp/build/bin`.

-## Dockerfile

-To ease installation a `Dockerfile` is provided.
-To build a docker image from this provided `Dockerfile` use the following command:

-	$ docker build -t riscv-symex .

-Afterwards, run the docker image using:

-	$ docker run --rm -it riscv-symex

-Executable binaries are available in `/home/riscv-vp/riscv-vp/vp/build/bin`.

 ## Usage

-In regards to using SymEx-VP for software execution it behaves like a normal virtual prototype and should be able to execute any `RV32IMC` binaries.
+In regards to using SymEx-VP for software execution it behaves like a normal virtual prototype and should be able to execute any RV32IMAC binaries.
 In order to utilize the symbolic execution features provided by SymEx-VP, the following additional aspects have to be consider for software testing.
 Communication between software and the virtual